 Disclaimer: I can’t actually ride a bike anywhere near cars without shaking, so for the sake of my health and anyone driving near me, this post is not comparing the Sydney bike share schemes on how easy the bikes are to ride.
 It’s just summing up the factual info about hiring via each scheme in one handy place.

-oBike – The Silver Ones
+oBike – The Silver and Yellow Ones

 This Singapore-based company were the first to bring bike share to Sydney in June 2017.
 They currently work in 13 countries around the world and have about 1100 bikes in Sydney – and over 150,000 members in Sydney and Melbourne.
 They operate in the CBD but also North Sydney and the Northern Beaches, out to Bondi and as far west as Paramatta.

 How much does oBike cost?: As I type this, the pricing is $1.99 for 30 minutes – however, your rating might alter this.
 Right now if your rating score falls below 80 this goes up to $9.90 per 30 minutes, if your score is below 60 you’ll be charged $19.99 per 30 minutes – but they tell me they are refining this so watch out for an update.

 How much is the deposit for oBike? $69.
 If you cancel your membership it can take between 1-30 days for the money to be refunded to you – although it’s more likely to be 14 days.
 You can also only cancel once free of charge – join and cancel again and they will deduct an extra fee.